ssr17bd/SLR-MLR/README.md

 # SLR-MLR
-This project has used patient-data and cars-data to analyse them.
+This project has used patient-data and cars-data for Model Development.
 ## 1. Simple Linear Regression or SLR

 Patient data contains Waist circumference and Adipose Tissue count of the patients [Supervised learning].